Faculty and Staff

 Deanna Kerrigan, PhD

-Associate Professor, Health, Behavior and Society, International Health
+Professor-Adjunct, Health, Behavior and Society, International Health

-Dr. Kerrigan is an Associate Professor at the Johns Hopkins Bloomberg School of Public Health.
+Dr. Deanna Kerrigan is an Adjunct Professor at the Johns Hopkins Bloomberg School of Public Health.
 She has been engaged in public health intervention research with a focus on the study of social and structural factors influencing the adoption of health-promoting behaviors related to HIV prevention and care since 1995.
 A significant portion of her research has focused on evaluating the role and impact of environmental-structural factors related to HIV outcomes among marginalized groups, including female sex workers, people living with HIV and disadvantaged youth.
 She recently directed a large-scale, global HIV prevention operations research portfolio funded by USAID, Project Search: Research to Prevention (R2P).
 She is the Co-Director of the Prevention Core of the Johns Hopkins Center for AIDS Research (CFAR).
 Her current work focuses on Tanzania, the Dominican Republic, Brazil and Baltimore.
 She previously served as a Program Officer in the area of Sexuality, Reproductive Health and Rights for the Ford Foundation in Brazil.

 Shruti Mehta, PhD

-Luke Mullany , PhD
+Luke Mullany, PhD

 Professor, International Health

-My overall research aims to increase infant and neonatal survival in low-resource settings through the development of effective, low-cost interventions that may be implemented at the community level.
+Luke Mullany's overall research aims to increase infant and neonatal survival in low-resource settings through the development of effective, low-cost interventions that may be implemented at the community level.
 Current activities include investigation of sunflower seed oil as a topical emollient therapy for reduced infection and mortality, mode(s)/mechanism of action of sunflower seed oil and skin barrier function and integrity, expanding the use of oxytocin for prevention and treatment of PPH beyond facility deliveries, uterotonic use in home and facility deliveries in South Asia, etiology of neonatal infections, role of community based workers in neonatal/maternal health.

-I am also interested in the impact of human rights violations on population health, and the application of epidemiological tools to investigate this relationship.
+He is also interested in the impact of human rights violations on population health, and the application of epidemiological tools to investigate this relationship.

 Jean Nachega, MD